saylordotorg/course_hist365/Unit04.md

+---
+layout: default
+title: "HIST365/STS203: History of Technology"
+course_description: "A survey of major technological developments from ancient to modern times with particular attention to social, political, and cultural contexts in Europe and the United States."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: Renaissance Technology** <span id="4"></span>
 *The Renaissance artist Leonardo da Vinci once designed movable barricades to help protect the city of Venice and planned to literally